One of the hardest parts of creating content for a business is developing a consistent style.

 When you think about potential archetypes, it’s important to remember that you’re selecting around the characteristics of your business not your customer.

-Your business should aim to compliment your customers, not mirror them.
+Your business should aim to complement your customers, not mirror them.

 For example, imagine you had a B2B service that helps startup founders organize their business.
 Your startup customers may be Explorers or Creators.
 But they aren’t seeking help from another Explorer.
 They’re seeking a Sage or a Caregiver to guide them and encourage good decisions.